 Bark is green to dark brown to blackish, shallowly fissured longitudinally.
 Stems square.
 In large plants, the stem can be up to 15 cm diameter at the base.

-Leaves in opposite pairs (rarely in 3-leaf whorls) on petioles to 1 cm long.
+Prostanthera have simple, opposite and usually odorous leaves (a typical Lamiaceae feature).
 They are dark green to green-grey, lanceolate to ovate, to 15 cm long and to 4 cm wide, and tapering to an acute apex.
 The leaf undersurface is paler.
 Leaves vary a lot in their shape, size and toothing.

 Flowers have a shape described as labiate (applies to all Lamiaceae flowers) with 5 petals varying in their size, fused at their base, produced in leaf axils.
 One of the identification features for Prostanthera is that the 5 calyx parts (basal whorl of the flower) are fused into 2 lips.